 The portal also publish the WLCG accounting reports as a special use case, which are used globally to ascertain if resource pledges and MoUs negotiated between big WLCG VOs and sites from all the world are honoured.

-The portal was in continuous development since 2004, and as result it contains a number of legacy elements, particularly on the interface.
-For this reason and also for the availability of new web tools that could offer a better experience, the portal users have expressed their need for an improved look and feel through a more modern interface.
+The portal was in continuous development since 2004, and as result, it contains a number of legacy elements, particularly on the interface.
+For this reason and, also, for the availability of new web tools that could offer a better experience, the portal users have expressed their need for an improved look and feel through a more modern interface.

 Furthermore, new emerging needs due to the introduction of new resource types (e.g. cloud, datasets, GPGPU, etc.) on the EGI infrastructure have been identified that requires new approaches on accounting data visualisation.
 The portal should provide users with additional views and different kind of query tools to properly cover them.
 Usage of different types of resources (e.g. grid and cloud) will be merged when possible to present a global view to the end-users.

-Another strategic requirement is to integrate the portal with the new AAI solutions for the EGI infrastructure that will be designed by the task JRA1.1, which is working on the new EGI AAI model taking into account the requirements collected by several stakeholders including the EGI-Engage competence centres to implement a common authentication mode across organizations.
+Another strategic requirement is to integrate the portal with the new AAI solutions for the EGI infrastructure that will be designed by the task JRA1.1, which is working on the new EGI AAI model taking into account the requirements collected by several stakeholders, to implement a common authentication mode across organizations.

-Besides this the portal also needs to be improved taking into account the requirements collected by several stakeholders including the EGI-Engage competence centres representing large Research Infrastructure communities from the ESFRI roadmap.
+Besides this, the portal also needs to be improved taking into account the requirements collected by several stakeholders including the EGI-Engage competence centres representing large Research Infrastructure communities from the ESFRI roadmap.

 The new version of the portal should also make it ready for the new types of data foreseen for the next years acting as component of an e-infrastructure able to manage big data.
 In addition, the new portal will be easier to debug, maintain and expand, paving the way for future improvements and changes that are unforeseen for now.